Top 10 American Civil War Historical Sites

 1. Fort Sumter, Charleston, South Carolina

 Fort Sumter is a coastal artillery fortification built to defend Charleston harbor in South Carolina.
-Located in the south, President Lincoln would hold onto the fort as a defiant protest to the south for seceding.
+Located in the South, President Lincoln would hold onto the fort as a defiant protest to the South for seceding.

 The opening shots of the Civil War were fired on April 12, 1861, when the Confederates bombarded the Union garrison.
 The fort would surrender the next day and the Civil War was underway.